revathi-kogentix/Cloud/templates/azure/cloudera/README.md

 	http://[dnsNamePrefix]-mn0.[region].cloudapp.azure.com:7180

 ##Notes, Known Issues & Limitations
-- All nodes in the cluster have a public IP address.
+- The master node in the cluster have a public IP address.
+- Once deployment finishes.
+Login to CM WebUI, and suppress the FQDN alert on all hosts, to bring cluster to green stage.
+- Optimize java heap size based on your harwardware configuration to resolve few warnings.
 - The deployment script is not yet idempotent and cannot handle updates (although it currently works for initial provisioning only)
 - SSH key is not yet implemented and the template currently takes a password for the admin user